ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/05-creating-container-images.md

 {: .language-bash}
 ~~~
 Sending build context to Docker daemon  2.048kB
-Step 1/4 : FROM python:3
+Step 1/4 : FROM python:3-slim
-3: Pulling from library/python
+3-slim: Pulling from library/python
-741437d97401: Pull complete
-34d8874714d7: Pull complete
-0a108aa26679: Pull complete
-7f0334c36886: Pull complete
-65c95cb8b3be: Pull complete
+743f2d6c1f65: Pull complete
-9107d7193263: Pull complete
+977e13fc7449: Pull complete
-dd6f212ec984: Pull complete
+de5f9e5af26b: Pull complete
-43288b101abf: Pull complete
+0d27ddbe8383: Pull complete
-cbc666ab4a65: Pull complete
+228d55eb5a23: Pull complete
-Digest: sha256:d510b850194fab564abc3dfd22e626fa0c4ab3ce81118dab08a084ed3dcd24ac
+Digest: sha256:589527a734f2a9e48b23cc4687848cb9503d0f8569fad68c3ad8b2ee9d1c50ff
-Status: Downloaded newer image for python:3
+Status: Downloaded newer image for python:3-slim
- ---> 338b34a7555c
+ ---> ca7f9e245002
 Step 2/4 : WORKDIR /usr/src/app
- ---> Running in 838063c90080
+ ---> Running in 59d26b86423b
-Removing intermediate container 838063c90080
+Removing intermediate container 59d26b86423b
- ---> c350d738dec6
+ ---> c0d009871ab7
-Step 3/4 : COPY requirements.txt ./
+Step 3/4 : COPY test.py .
-COPY failed: stat /var/lib/docker/tmp/docker-builder409382412/test.py: no such file or directory
+COPY failed: stat /var/lib/docker/tmp/docker-builder728731527/test.py: no such file or directory
 ~~~
 {: .output}

-Our `Dockerfil`e made reference to a file on the host `test.py` that should have been in the directory that contained our `Dockerfile`.
+Our `Dockerfile` made reference to a file on the host `test.py` that should have been in the directory that contained our `Dockerfile`.
 It was not present, so the building of the image failed.
 It is the `COPY test.py .` command in the `Dockerfile` that is trying to copy the file `test.py` into the working directory of the current image building operation.

 Using your favourite editor, create the file "test.py" in the same directory as your Dockerfile, with the following contents:
 ~~~